-- All individuals (patients) and families should have access to advance care planning. - All individuals (patients) and families should have access to accurate and relevant information regarding healthcare and advance care planning, and informed consent.
+- All individuals (patients) and families should have the opportunity to engage in, and access to support for, advance care planning. - All individuals (patients) and families should have access to accurate and relevant information regarding all health care decisions and advance care planning.